Understanding Biological Filtration Systems for Ponds

 Routine Cleaning

-While biological filters don’t require frequent deep cleaning, periodic maintenance is necessary to remove debris that can obstruct water flow or reduce efficiency.
-However, it's important to preserve the beneficial bacteria colonies that make the system effective.
+While biological filters don’t require frequent deep cleaning, annual or semi-annual maintenance is necessary to remove debris that can obstruct water flow or reduce efficiency.
+However, it's important to replenish beneficial bacteria colonies that make the system effective with S.A.T. found at Garden Ponds Unlimited.

 -